arun1705/fbc/README.md

 ```

-`yarn peggy:lock` ERC20 expected output in ebrelayer console (with a TOKEN_AMOUNT of 3):
+`yarn peggy:lock` ERC20 expected output in fbrelayer console (with a TOKEN_AMOUNT of 3):

 ```bash
 New Lock Transaction: